analogjs/analog/apps/docs-app/docs/features/data-fetching/server-side-data-fetching.md

 ## Injecting the Data

 Accessing the data fetched on the server can be done using the `injectLoad` function provided by `@analogjs/router`.
-The `load` function here is resolved using Angular route resolvers so `requireSync: false, initialValue: {}` provide no benefit as `load` is fetched before the component is instantiated.
+The `load` function here is resolved using Angular route resolvers so `requireSync: false, initialValue: {}` has no benefit. as `load` is fetched before the component is instantiated.

 ```ts